maximbilan/iOS-Dragon-Mobile-SDK-Example/README.md

 # Nuance Dragon Mobile SDK and ObjectAL

-In iOS 8 I’m faced with a problem with working Nuance Dragon Mobile SDK and ObjectAL together.
+In <i>iOS 8</i> I’m faced with a problem with working Nuance Dragon Mobile SDK and ObjectAL together.
 When I set up Nuance SDK, and if I already have used the ObjectAL before, I have got a error in the log:

 <pre>
 ERROR:     [0x3c1779dc] AVAudioSession.mm:646: -[AVAudioSession setActive:withOptions:error:]: